-Popular 1970s wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Mel.
+One of the two Cartwright brothers, born in Wrexham, and a popular 1970s wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Mel.

-Popular 1970s wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Francis.
+Popular 1970s welterweight wrestler working mainly in south Wales and southern England for the independent promoters, often seen tagging with his brother, Francis.

 Jon Casanova (Johnny Halsop)